 - Lead the sector in terms of quality - Achieve best outcomes for the children and young people in our care. - Create the best place to work for our foster parents and staff - The Fostering Practice Transformation and Safeguarding Manager works closely with the Hub Operations Manager, Registered Managers and other staff in advising and supporting them to ensure safeguarding procedures are followed correctly and that the agency is a learning and constantly improving organisation.
-We promote a culture of continuous improvement, giving careful attention to feedback about services offered by any individuals or organisations with whom we come into contact. - Governance is provided by the monthly Operations Board that is chaired by the CEO.
-The Director of Quality and Learning provides an overview report of all relevant quality and safeguarding issues for this meeting.
-In addition the Director of Quality and Learning chairs the quarterly Quality and Safeguarding Board (QSB) which is attended by the CEO, Managing Directors, the Head of Quality Assurance and the Head of Safeguarding. - The QSB reports into the quarterly Quality Board which is independently chaired.
-The QSB enables a line of sight on key performance and exceptions in relation to the quality of care, performance, and learning from service and case reviews.
-The Quality Board provides an additional layer of scrutiny and appreciative inquiry in order to further drive up standards, quality and outcomes for children and young people.

-Our ambition is to continue to strive for excellence in all that we do and outstanding outcomes for children, young people and young adults whom remain with their fostering families.
+We promote a culture of continuous improvement, giving careful attention to feedback about services offered by any individuals or organisations with whom we come into contact. - Governance is provided by the monthly Safeguarding and Compliance Board (SCB) that is chaired by the Director for Quality Assurance with attendance by the CEO, Managing Directors and the Head of Quality Assurance and Safeguarding.
+The SCB reports into the quarterly Quality Board which is independently chaired. - The SCB enables a line of sight on key performance and exceptions in relation to the quality of care, performance, and learning from service and case reviews.
+The Quality Board provides an additional layer of scrutiny and appreciative inquiry in order to further druve up standards, quality and outcomes for children and young people. - Our ambition is to continue to strive for excellence in all that we do and outstanding outcomes for children, young people and young adults whom remain with their fostering families.